zhuxiao/asvclr/README.md

 >        asvlr call -t 14 -c 20000 -f hg38.fa hg38_ngmlr_sorted.bam

 ------------------------------------------------------------------------------
-If you have problems or some suggestions, please connect: xzhu@hrbnu.edu.cn
+If you have problems or some suggestions, please contact: xzhu@hrbnu.edu.cn

 ---- Enjoying!!! -----